 What is FPIES?

 Food protein-induced enterocolitis syndrome, also known by the acronym FPIES, is an allergic reaction to food that occurs in the GI tract.
 This is typically seen in children and on a rarer occasion can occur in adults.
-FPIES could be confused for a stomach bug based on the present symptoms.
-Read on to learn more on what causes FPIES as well as symptoms to look out for and treatment options.
+FPIES can be confused for a stomach bug based on the present symptoms.

 What causes FPIES?